Lawrence Reed: Writing

-Reed's 2012 book is A Republic – If We Can Keep It, is a collection of essays by Reed and historian Burton W. Folsom, Jr. that surveys the economic history of the United States and the modern world.
+In 2012, he published A Republic – If We Can Keep It, is a collection of essays by Reed and historian Burton W. Folsom, Jr. that surveys the economic history of the United States and the modern world.

-Another of Reed's books is Striking the Root: Essays on Liberty, a bundling of works on the topic of government use of force, previously published in FEE's magazine, The Freeman.
+In 2019, he published Striking the Root: Essays on Liberty, a bundling of works on the topic of government use of force previously published in the former magazine of FEE, The Freeman.

+In 2020, he published Was Jesus a Socialist?, where he argued Jesus's teachings, his support for personal choice and charity and opposition to forced redistribution do not align with socialism and Biblical stroies like Parable of the Workers support voluntary contracts and private property.

 Reed's other books include Lessons from the Past: The Silver Panic of 1893, and Private Cures for Public Ills: The Promise of Privatization, both published by the Foundation for Economic Education, and When We Are Free, with Dale M. Haywood.